JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/Bhagavad_Gita/Bhagavadgita_8.md

 [^308]: 80:4 I. e. by whom, as the cause of them, all these entities are supported; cf. [p.
 82](Bhagavadgita_9#p82) infra.

 [^309]: 80:5 <i>S</i>rîdhara understands ‘the time when,’ in the sentence preceding this, to mean the path indicated by a deity presiding over p.
 81 time, by which;' and the fire-flame as included in this, though having no connexion with time. <i>S</i>ankara agrees, though he also suggests that fire means a deity presiding over time.
 I own I have no clear notion of the meaning of these verses.
-Cf. _Kh_ândogya, p.
+Cf. <i>Kh</i>ândogya, p.
 342; B<i>ri</i>had-âra<i>ri</i>aka-upanishad, p.
 1057 seq.